Novanoory/js-practice/README.md

 # js-practice
-This is javascript practice repository
+This is javascript practice repository .

+My name is Noor.
+I am creator of this project.